smathot/materials_for_P0001/manuscript/md/titlepage.md

 ## Acknowledgements

-This research was supported by ERC grant 230313 to Jonathan Grainger.
+SM, JG, and FV were supported by ERC grant 230313 (<http://erc.europa.eu/>).
+LL was supported by a grant ('allocation de recherche') from the
+French ministry of research (2012–2015).
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
 The authors declare no competing financial interests.